 Engagement ring styles have evolved significantly from the past.
 Contemporary bridal rings are lighter, more delicate, and often set with many very small stones called pave.

 Uniformed bands stacked together are usually immune from damage.
 As long as the bands are similar in height and have smooth sides, they are OK to stack.
-Your jeweler can easily polish off minor scratches and dents on your next visit.
-A band with an engraving on its sides should be exempt from stacking if you want to keep the engraving from disappearing.
+Any scratches resulting from wear can be polished off.
+An engraving on a band’s side will get burnished and disappear.